 - (i) In stars with significant radial velocity and proper motion, the constantly changing light-time distorts the apparent proper motion.
 Note that this is a classical, not a relativistic, effect. - (ii) The transformation complies with special relativity. - 3) Care is needed with units.
-The star coordinates are in radians and the proper motions in radians per Julian year, but the parallax is in arcseconds; the radial velocity is in km/s, but the pv-vector result is in au and au/day.
+The star coordinates are in radians and the proper motions in radians per Julian year, but the

 4) The proper motions are the rate of change of the right ascension and declination at the catalog epoch and are in radians per Julian year.
 The RA proper motion is in terms of coordinate angle, not true angle, and will thus be numerically larger at high declinations.
 5) Straight-line motion at constant speed in the inertial frame is assumed.
 If the speed is greater than or equal to the speed of light, the function aborts with an error status.
 6) The inverse transformation is performed by the function iauStarpv.
-Called: decompose p-vector into modulus and direction iauPn iauPdp scalar product of two p-vectors multiply p-vector by scalar iauSxp iauPmp p-vector minus p-vector modulus of p-vector p-vector plus p-vector iauPm iauPpp pv-vector to spherical iauPv2s iauAnp normalize angle into range 0 to 2pi iauPvtob
+Called: decompose p-vector into modulus and direction iauPn iauPdp scalar product of two p-vectors multiply p-vector by scalar iauSxp iauPmp p-vector minus p-vector modulus of p-vector p-vector plus p-vector iauPm iauPpp pv-vector to spherical iauPv2s iauAnp normalize angle into range 0 to 2pi Reference: